-The other information comprises the information included in the Statement of Accounts 2018/19, other than the financial statements and our auditor's report thereon.
+The other information comprises the information included in the Annual Statement of Accounts for the year 2019/20, other than the financial statements and our auditor's report thereon.
 The Deputy Chief Executive Officer is responsible for the other information.